-This watermelon was also developed thinking about facilitating its cultivation and transport, as it can be grown in various types of soil and, due to being a little smaller and lighter compared to traditional watermelons, its transport is also much easier, thus preventing premature fruit rot.
+This watermelon was also developed thinking about facilitating its cultivation and transport, as it can be grown in various types of soil and, due to being a little smaller and lighter compared to traditional watermelons, its transport is also much easier, thus preventing premature rotting of the fruits.

-In order to achieve these specific characteristics, the watermelon went through a process of hybridization and conventional breeding, thus giving it a yellowish color, a size and weight different from conventional ones, and a lower amount of seeds compared to red watermelon.
+In order to achieve these specific characteristics, watermelon underwent a conventional hybridization and breeding process, thus giving it a yellowish color, a size and weight different from conventional ones, and a lower amount of seeds compared to red watermelon.

 Yellow watermelon in Japan?

-Square watermelon in Japan has returned to being popular for now, although it has been around since the Edo period.
-Unlike yellow melon, watermelon has not become popular because of its lighter color and flavor.
+The square watermelon in Japan has become popular again for now, despite having been around since the Edo period.
+Unlike the yellow melon, the watermelon was not popular for its color and lighter flavor.

 Main characteristics of yellow watermelon

-The main feature that differentiates yellow watermelon from others is its richness in a pigment called carotenoid.
-It is this pigment that gives the yellow color to this fruit, and it can also be found in carrots, for example.
-The red watermelon in turn is rich in lycopene, the pigment that gives it its reddish color.
+The main characteristic that differentiates yellow watermelon from the others is its richness in a pigment called carotenoid.
+It is this pigment that gives the yellow color to this fruit, and can also be found in carrots, for example.
+Red watermelon is rich in lycopene, the pigment that gives it its reddish color.

-Despite looking quite different, the yellow watermelon is also part of the family Cucubitaceae, just like the traditional red watermelon.
-In this sense, the yellow watermelon also differs in size, being a little smaller than the traditional watermelon, and number of seeds, the yellow watermelon having much less seeds than the red one.
+Despite looking quite different, the yellow watermelon is also part of the family.
+Cucurbitaceae, as well as the traditional red watermelon.
+In this sense, the yellow watermelon also differs in size, being slightly smaller than traditional watermelons, and in the number of seeds, with the yellow watermelon having much fewer seeds than the red one.
 And there are still, in some variations, the presence of edible seeds.

-Also, this watermelon weighs between two and six kilos, in addition to ripening much faster than its red sister.
-In other words, it can be harvested in less than sixty days, whereas red watermelon takes around eighty days to ripen and be ready for harvest.
+Also, this watermelon weighs between two and six kilos, and it ripens much faster than its red sister.
+In other words, it can be harvested in less than sixty days, while red watermelon takes around eighty days to ripen and be ready for harvest.

-In this way, it is also possible to prevent the appearance of pests and diseases in the plantations. .
-Furthermore, yellow watermelon is present in other variations around the world, mainly in colder countries like Japan and Russia.
+In this way, it is also possible to avoid the appearance of pests and diseases in the plantations.
+In addition, yellow watermelon is present in other variations around the world, especially in colder countries like Japan and Russia.

-Everyone knows that watermelon has many benefits for our health, and yellow watermelon is no different.
-It has all the qualities that the common watermelon, but with the added bonus of having an abundance of carotenoid, the substance that gives the fruit a yellowish appearance, which in the body is transformed into vitamin A, which is mainly associated with the prevention of vision problems.
+Everyone knows that watermelon has many health benefits, and the yellow watermelon is no different.
+It has all the qualities of a common watermelon, but with the addition of having an abundance of carotenoids , the substance that gives the fruit its yellowish appearance, transformed in the body into vitamin A, which is mainly associated with the prevention of vision problems.

-Furthermore, as it has some diuretic properties, it is highly recommended by doctors for people suffering from kidney problems.
-These properties also help people who are in the process of weight loss, for those who have high blood pressure and gout.
+In addition, because it has some diuretic properties, it is highly recommended by doctors for people who suffer from a kidney problem.
+These properties also help people who are in the process of losing weight, for those who have high blood pressure and gout.

-There are many ways to consume this fruit, just like red watermelon, you can add it to foods such as salads, and fruit smoothies, make juices or just consume it normally like you do with red watermelon.
+There are many ways to consume this fruit, as well as red watermelon, you can add it to foods such as salads, fruit smoothies, make juices or just consume it normally as you do with red watermelon.

-The storage of this fruit is very easy, if it is uncut, it can be kept on a counter for up to two weeks.
-After being cut, it is important to cover the exposed part of the fruit with plastic and store it in a refrigerator, so it will last for about 3 to 5 days.
+The storage of this fruit is very easy, if it is uncut, it can stay on the counter for up to two weeks.
+After being cut, it is important that the exposed part of the fruit is covered with plastic and stored in a refrigerator, so it will last about 3 to 5 days.